gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 Let’s first review the Wikipedia definition of SSO:

-_“Single sign-on is an authentication scheme that allows a user to log in with a single ID to any of several related, yet independent, software systems.
-True single sign-on allows the user to log in once and access services without re-entering authentication factors.”_
+_“Single sign-on is an authentication scheme that allows a user to log in with a single ID to any of several related, yet independent, software systems.”_

 <img src="/wp-content/uploads/SSO-setup.png" class="img-responsive center img-bordered">